 - Don’t post anything about conversations with your attorney or your case: It should go without saying that you should not discuss your case or anything you talk to your attorney about on social media.

-- Do remind your friends not to post certain messages, photos, or videos with you: Use the same guidelines for your friends’ posts as your own: if your friend wouldn’t say it directly to the opposing attorney about you, don’t let your friend post it.
+- Do remind your friends not to post certain messages, photos, or videos with you: Use the same guidelines for your friends’ posts as your own: if your friend wouldn’t say it to the opposing attorney about you, don’t let your friend post it.
 This includes photos and videos.
-Monitor your friends’ social media sites.
+Track your friends’ social media sites.

 - Do Google yourself: Attempt to remove any information that may reflect an image or statement that could negatively impact our case.